-8. Continuing to practice while his or her registration is lapsed, suspended, or revoked;
+7. Continuing to practice while his or her registration is lapsed, suspended, or revoked;

-9. Being insane;

-10. Practicing medicine deceitfully, or engaging in conduct which has the capacity to deceive or defraud.
+8. Practicing medicine deceitfully, or engaging in conduct which has the capacity to deceive or defraud or conduct which is in violation of the ethical standards of the profession;

-11. Violation of any rule or regulation of the Board;
+9. Violation of any rule or regulation of the Board;

-1.03: continued

-12. Having been disciplined in another jurisdiction in any way by the proper licensing authority for reasons substantially the same as those set forth in M.G.L. c.
+10. Having been disciplined in another jurisdiction in any way by the proper licensing authority for reasons substantially the same as those set forth in M.G.L. c.
 112, § 5 or 243 CMR 1.03(5);

-13. Violation of 243 CMR 2.07(15): Medicare Payments;
+11. Violation of 243 CMR 2.07(15): Medicare Payments;